LAJulia01/Flutter-Final-Project/README.md

 A new Flutter project.

-IMPORTANT NOTICE!!!!!!!!@!
+IMPORTANT NOTICE!!!!!!!!!
-Before comiiting make sure to create a BRANCH so that the MAIN will not be changed, Only 1 can pull the request or ask.
+Before commiting make sure to create a BRANCH so that the MAIN will not be changed, Only 1 can pull the request or ask.

 ## Getting Started